 When you arrive at the facility with an animal, you will complete an intake card with information about where you found the animal, what happened to the animal and when it happened, (if known) and other information.
 One of our Wildlife Technicians will take it from there.

 The animal’s condition will be assessed, and care and treatment will begin.
 Rehabilitation will begin once the animal is stabilized and his condition improves, with the goal of making him strong and independent enough to be released back to his native habitat.

-FWMA provides care for all types of native wildlife including birds, mammals, and reptiles.
-Between 700 and 1000 animals are brought to the facility annually for treatment and rehabilitation.
-Our goal is to release every animal back into its natural habitat upon recovery.
-Those that cannot be released due to the severity of their injuries are transferred to other permitted wildlife sanctuaries or remain at FWMA where they become wildlife ambassadors for their species as part of our educational and outreach programs.
+Our goal is to release every animal upon recovery and the majority of the animals that enter our facility are successfully rehabilitated.
+But for those that cannot be released due to the severity of their injuries, we facilitate their transfer to other permitted wildlife sanctuaries, or they may occasionally remain at FWMA where they become wildlife ambassadors for their species, as part of our educational and outreach programs.

 There is no cost for our rescue and rehabilitation services, but donations are always welcome.
 We receive no public funding and rely totally on grants and donations to fund our programs and services.